 “Self, unimportant.” - a common Agogi courtesy and acknowledgment ritual (similar to “you're welcome”)

-Easily weighing over three stones and towering over humans; Agogi are veritable mountains of muscle, covered in leathery reptilian skin and often possessed of a seemingly gruff personality.
+Easily weighing over three stones (A stone is 14 lbs, unless this is some different measure that’s specified somewhere else) and towering over humans; Agogi are veritable mountains of muscle, covered in leathery reptilian skin and often possessed of a seemingly gruff personality.
 Unfortunately, this means they are often dismissed as monstrous brutes by the ignorant, a perception that belies a race notable for an extremely altruistic society.
 Rather than believing in the virtue of benevolence or having a secret agenda of ingratiation, the Agogi believe helping others and being useful to their community strengthens themselves as much as their neighbors and will eventually raise them up as equals among other races.
 Even evil Agogi can see this communitarianism as a way to raise their social ranking among others that might look down on their monstrous self.
 By taking advantage of the training and resources offered by the community, the poor will eventually contribute more themselves.

 Raising children of any race is a biological drive for them, as Agogi hope they will imprint on them and assist their community when capable.
 As such, Agogi orphanages or private nannies are becoming extremely popular in even the staunchest human-centrist cities.